MarcoTomasRodriguez/hget/README.md

 1. Interruptible downloads: press <kbd>Ctrl</kbd> + <kbd>C</kbd> or <kbd>⌘</kbd> + <kbd>C</kbd> and the download will stop gracefully.
 2. Resumable downloads: use `hget resume ID` to resume an interrupted download.
-3. Prevent file collision: enable the collision protection in the configuration and downloads with the same name but coming from different URLs will not collide (a hash is included before the filename).
+3. Prevent file collision: enable the collision protection in the configuration and downloads with the same name will not collide (a random string is included before the filename).

 <p align="right">(<a href="#top">back to top</a>)</p>